These days, every e-commerce business is looking for its very own Mona Lisa of products, but it is tough to find the perfect product.

 We will also be looking at our competition and the number of competitors in total to analyze if this will be the right market for us to dive into.
-The number of competitors can reasonably be compared with the depth of the river.
-The more the competitors, the more the depth of the river and more chances for your product to drown.
+The number of competitors can reasonably be compared with the river’s depth.
+The more the competitors, the more the depth of the river and the more chances for your product to drown.
 So your product would have to swim more in order to come to the surface level for visibility.

-Usually, it is recommended for beginners to start with products having Opportunity Scores 6, 7, 8, 9 as they represent products in high or medium demand with medium or low competition.
+Usually, beginners are recommended to start with products having Opportunity Scores 6, 7, 8, 9 as they represent products in high or medium demand with medium or low competition.
 You will also have to analyze the total revenue, price, reviews, sales per day, etc. (we will cover these later in the blog).

-Egrow is another emerging tool in the market and which delivers the same kind of results as Jungle Scout does but of course with a different interface.
+Egrow is another emerging tool in the market that delivers the same results as Jungle Scout does but with a different interface.

 2. Keyword Search Volume

-This should stand second on your checklist in terms of its importance and relevance.
-You should always treat keyword search volume exactly the same way like a Sales & Marketing Professional looks at footfall in a mall or a market place.
-The more the people enter the mall or in our case are searching for the keyword (broad or specific) the more likely the product is going to sell and thus, judged as high in demand.
+This should stand second on your checklist regarding its importance and relevance.
+You should always treat keyword search volume exactly the same way a Sales & Marketing Professional looks at footfall in a mall or a marketplace.
+The more the people enter the mall or are searching for the keyword (broad or specific), the more likely the product will sell and thus, be judged as high in demand.

 The product that we select should not be a hot selling item for just one season or is in demand once a year.
 The product demand trend can easily be checked using Google Trends by punching in the product keywords.
-Products with low seasonality will first of all be unpredictable wrt their sales and secondly will only deliver for a specific duration.
-So, it’s a no go area for the new sellers especially because it will only be a battleground for factories or whole sellers in these categories.
+Products with low seasonality will be unpredictable with their sales and will only deliver for a specific duration.
+So, it’s a no-go area for the new sellers, especially because it will only be a battleground for factories or whole sellers in these categories.